 The college offers an opportunity for highly qualified students to work in local industry throughout an entire calendar year.
 Students work full time during the summer and half time during the academic year.
 Students receive 6 units of academic credit in conjunction with this experience.
 The program is open to undergraduates who are nearing their senior year and have a minimum 3.0 cumulative GPA.
 Graduate students who want to participate must have a minimum 3.5 cumulative GPA.
 Applicants are matched to employer-supplied job descriptions and scheduled for interviews with prospective employers.
 The competitive nature of the program usually generates more applicants than available positions.
 The application period begins in early March, and the period of employment is typically from July 1 through June 30.

 Clubs and Societies

-Civil Engineering students have opportunities to participate in student chapters of such professional societies as American Society of Civil Engineers (ASCE) and Air and Waste Management Association (AWMA), as well as interdisciplinary student organizations in the College, such as Tau Beta Pi, the Society of Women Engineers, the National Society for Black Engineers and the Society for Hispanic Professional Engineers.
+Civil Engineering students have opportunities to participate in student chapters of such professional societies as the American Society of Civil Engineers (ASCE) and the Air and Waste Management Association (AWMA), as well as interdisciplinary student organizations in the College, such as Tau Beta Pi, the Society of Women Engineers, the National Society for Black Engineers and the Society for Hispanic Professional Engineers.

 Construction Management students have the opportunity to participate in the student chapter of the Construction Management Association of America (CMAA), as well as interdisciplinary student organizations in the college, such as the Society of Women Engineers, the National Society for Black Engineers and the Society for Hispanic Professional Engineers.

 Jacaranda Hall (JD) 4507